 Make ahead, storage and reheating

-Make this Texas Fudge up to one week in advance.
-Store in refrigerator.
-When ready to reheat, either place in 200ºF oven uncovered or microwave for just a few seconds.
+Make these jalapeno Texas cheese bites up to one week in advance.
+Store in refrigerator in an airtight container.
+When you're ready to reheat, either place in 200ºF oven uncovered or microwave for just a few seconds.

-This Jalapeno Fudge recipe has a Mexican flair to it with the jalapenos; you could substitue the peppers with diced green chiles if you prefer.
+This Jalapeno egg recipe has a Mexican flair to it with the jalapenos; you could substitue the peppers with diced green chiles if you prefer.

 If you wanted to do an Italian spin on this recipe, substitute the cheese with a creamy fontina and parmesan; add small diced tomato in lieu of the pimentos; add Italian seasonings to the eggs and bake as indicated.